lborruto/docker_joomla/README.md

 Then use `docker-compose up -d` to run in background.

-Then go to `http://localhost/administrator` (or the ip of the virtual machine) and log in into Joomla :
+You should be able to get to `http://localhost/administrator` (or the ip of the virtual machine) and log in into Joomla :

 user: admin
 pass: secret